 This can help you work out how much compensation to ask for.

 Making a clinical negligence claim can be stressful and can take a long time.
 You may feel strongly about the poor care you experienced.
-You should think about if you feel well enough to make a claim.
+But you should think about if you feel well enough to make a claim.
 Sometimes it can be useful to have a friend or family member to support you.

 Fees and compensation